gsbaker/visual-perception-quiz/README.md

-# quiz
+# Visual Perception Quiz

-10 questions about me (with a leaderboard)!
+A simple quiz created as part of a research project looking into visual perception.

 ## Installing Dependencies
 ```
-install -r requirements.txt
+pip install -r requirements.txt
 ```